Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

   J3 -- IRQ 2 3 4 5 6 7

-The board itself has a maple leaf stamped just above the irq jumpers and "-2 46-86" beside C2.
-Between C1 and C6 "ASS 'Y 300163" and "@1986 CORMAN CUSTOM ELECTRONICS CORP." stamped just below the BNC connector.
+The board itself has a maple leaf stamped just above the woke irq jumpers and "-2 46-86" beside C2.
+Between C1 and C6 "ASS 'Y 300163" and "@1986 CORMAN CUSTOM ELECTRONICS CORP." stamped just below the woke BNC connector.
 Below that "MADE IN CANADA"

 No Name